es-joy/jsdoc-eslint-parser/README.md

 Node.

-We add comment AST--or, rather, `JSDocBlock` AST--by adding a `jsdoc` property to each item of the `@babel/eslint-parser`-parsed code.
+We add comment AST--or, rather, `JSDocBlock` AST--by adding a `jsdoc` property to each item of the `@babel/eslint-parser`-parsed code which does not have a suitable ancestor to hold the comment block.
 We correspondingly update the visitor keys to ensure that for every key's array of visitable properties, `jsdoc` is added, so it can be separately traversable.
 We also ensure the `comment-parser` and `jsdoctypeparser` visitor keys are added to